Protect Your Identity: Some Free Advice!

 The next time you reorder your checks, instead of having them display your full name, have them display just your first name or initials.
 Your bank will know how you sign your name, but a would-be thief won’t.

 Also, if possible, have your checks display your work number instead of your home phone number.
-This will add an extra layer of protection to your vital information.
+This will add an extra layer of protection to your vital information to further protect your identity.

 When paying off your credit cards via check, don’t write your whole credit card number.
 Instead, only use the last four digits.
 The credit card company has enough information to link your check to your account, and anyone handling the check won’t have enough of the numbers to steal your credit card information.